moodymudskipper/cutr/README.md

 `format_fun`
 ------------

-With `cutr` the user can provide any formating function through the argument `format_fun`, including the package function `format_metric` (more info on value formating in the dedicated section).
+With `cutr` the user can provide any formating function through the argument `format_fun`, including the package function `format_metric`.

 ``` r
 table(smart_cut(x^6 + x/100,5,"g"))